IGNF/FLAIR-2/README.md

 ## Acknowledgment
 This work was performed using HPC/AI resources from GENCI-IDRIS (Grant 2022-A0131013803).
 This work was supported by the project "Copernicus / FPCUP” of the European Union, by the French Space Agency (CNES) and by Connect by CNES.

+## Dataset license

+The "OPEN LICENCE 2.0/LICENCE OUVERTE" is a license created by the French government specifically for the purpose of facilitating the dissemination of open data by public administration.
+If you are looking for an English version of this license, you can find it on the official GitHub page at the [official github page](https://github.com/etalab/licence-ouverte).

+As stated by the license :

+### Applicable legislation

+This licence is governed by French law.

+### Compatibility of this licence

+This licence has been designed to be compatible with any free licence that at least requires an acknowledgement of authorship, and specifically with the previous version of this licence as well as with the following licences: United Kingdom’s “Open Government Licence” (OGL), Creative Commons’ “Creative Commons Attribution” (CC-BY) and Open Knowledge Foundation’s “Open Data Commons Attribution” (ODC-BY).